john-121/Stock-Market-Data-Analysis-Visualization-and-Best-Predictive-Models-Development/README.md

    # Bivariate Analysis -
    -Correlation Analysis: Analyzed the correlations between stock prices of Nike, Adidas, PepsiCo, and Sony.
    - Heatmap: Visualized the correlation matrix using a heatmap.
-   ### Price vs. Trading Volume Analysis
+   # Price vs. Trading Volume Analysis
     - Volume Conversion: Converted trading volume data from string format to numeric values.
    - Correlation Analysis:** Calculated the correlation between price and trading volume for each stock. -
    - Visualizations: - Scatter Plots:** Visualized the relationship between price and trading
-  7. ### Predictive Modeling:
+  7.  # predictive Modeling:
 -Model Selection: Chose appropriate predictive models such as ARIMA, LSTM, and others.
--Model Training: Trained the models using historical stock price data.
+-Model Taining: Trained the models using historical stock price data.
 -Model Evaluation: Evaluated the models using metrics like RMSE (Root Mean Squared Error).
 -Hyperparameter Tuning: Fine-tuned model hyperparameters to optimize performance.
 Results:-Nike LSTM RMSE: 53.12